Jeffkrop/Looking-at-h1b-visa/H1B.md

 **Because I am working on a Masters in Data Science in Minnesota I would like to look at the data for only my home state.**
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-19-1.png)

-Looking at the map most are located in the Twin Cities metro but when I look at the data set there are 2465 locations that do no have a latitude and longitude.
+Looking at the map most are located in the Twin Cities metro but when I look at the dataset there are 2465 locations that do no have a latitude and longitude.
 A quick look at some of the locations that are missing I see places that are not in the metro like Grand Rapids, Pipestone, Red Wing and Alexandria.

 Lets see what the top employers are in Minnesota.
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-20-1.png)